NGC 7582

+NGC 7582 is a barred spiral galaxy located about 70 million light years away from Earth in the constellation of Grus.
+The galaxy has a diameter of about 330,000 light years.
+It is classified as a Seyfert 2 galaxy.
+This galaxy is located in the upper middle west part of the Virgo Supercluster.

-NGC 7582 is a spiral galaxy of the Hubble type SB(s)ab in the constellation Grus.
+The galaxy is a Hubble type SB(s)ab.
 It has an angular size of 5.0' × 2.1' and an apparent magnitude of 11.37.
-It is about 70 million light years away from Earth and has a diameter of about 330,000 light years.
-The galaxy is classified as a Seyfert 2 galaxy, a type of active galaxy.
-This galaxy is in the upper middle west part of the Virgo Supercluster.
-The supermassive black hole at the core has a mass of 5.5e7±2.6 solar mass.